-SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) HOUSE BILL SOMMAN IIVIFACI CDO SCORE(S) CHAPTER 2-MEDICARE amount at the time of service (although, providers are permitted to waive the cost-sharing requirements on a case-by-case basis). • Excludes from cost-sharing: Pregnancy related services Inpatient hospital, nursing facility, ICF-MR facility services Emergency services Family planning services and supplies Hospice care Certain in vitro diagnostic products COVID-19 testing-related services Vaccines and vaccine administration unaffordability): for example, in Arkansas, just 14% of enrollees made their premium payments. • Premium and cost-sharing requirements cause people to lose their Medicaid coverage.
-In Montana, nearly one in four people subject to the state's premium requirement lost access to Medicaid. • Increased NEMT cost-sharing SEC.
-71201 (Senate Finance Committee): Would place further limits on non-citizen eligibility for Medicare to the fowing groups: (1) Lawful permanent residents; (2) certain Cuban immigrants; and (3) CoFA migrants lawfully residing in the United States.
+SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) who do not pay the required cost-sharing amount at the time of service (although, providers are permitted to waive the cost-sharing requirements on a case-bycase basis). • Excludes from cost-sharing: Pregnancy related services Inpatient hospital, nursing facility, ICF-MR facility services Emergency services Family planning services and supplies Hospice care Certain in vitro diagnostic products COVID-19 testing-related services Vaccines and vaccine administration High numbers of enrollees fail to pay premiums (often due to confusion or unaffordability): for example, in Arkansas, just 14% of enrollees made their premium payments.
+Premium and cost-sharing requirements cause people to lose their Medicaid coverage.
+For example, nearly one in four people subject to Montana's premium requirement lost access to Medicaid.
+CHAPTER 2-MEDICARE SEC.
+71201 (Senate Finance Committee): SEC.
+112103 (House W&M Cmte.): Under current law, lawfully present • HOUSE BILL CBO/JCT Limiting Medicare Coverage of Certain Limiting Medicare Coverage of Certain immigrants are allowed to enroll in SCORE: The provision Individuals Individuals Medicare, if they have the required work proposed by the Would place further limits on non-citizen eligibility for Medicare to the following groups: (1) Lawful permanent residents; (2) certain Cuban immigrants; and (3) CoFA migrants lawfully residing in the United States.
 Individuals would have to be otherwise eligible for Medicare to enroll in or receive benefits under the program.
-The Social Security Commissioner would be required to SEC.
-112103 (House W&amp;M Cmte.): Limiting Medicare coverage of certain individuals If enacted, this provision would mean that many lawfully present immigrants would no longer be eligible for Medicare coverage.
-The changes proposed would limit Medicare eligibility to lawfully present immigrants who are "green card" holders, Compact of Free Association (COFA) migrants (from the Federated Under current law, lawfully present immigrants are allowed to enroll in Medicare, if they have the required work quarters and meet the disability or age requirements.
-For those without sufficient work history, current law allows them to purchase a Medicare Part A plan after 5 years of living in the US continuously.
-Under current law, undocumented immigrants are not eligible for Medicare.
-HOUSE BILL CBO/JCT SCORE: The provision proposed by the House bill would result in savings to the federal government of \$5.5 billion over ten years (2025-2034).
+The Social Security Commissioner would be If enacted, this provision would mean that many lawfully present immigrants would no longer be eligible for Medicare coverage.
+The changes proposed would limit Medicare eligibility to lawfully present immigrants who are "green card" holders, Compact of Free Association (COFA) migrants (from the Federated States of Micronesia, the Republic of the quarters and meet the disability or age requirements.
+For those without sufficient work history, current law allows them to purchase a Medicare Part A plan after 5 years of living in the US continuously. • Under current law, undocumented immigrants are not eligible for Medicare. • This provision would eliminate eligibility for many lawfully present immigrants House bill would result in savings to the federal government of \$5.5 billion over ten years (2025-2034).